 - 1 stick (1/2 cup) unsalted butter or vegan butter

 - 3 tablespoons real maple syrup

-Preheat the oven to 400˚F. In a large bowl, combine the yams, canola oil and 1/2 teaspoon kosher salt.
+- Roast the Yams: Preheat the oven to 400˚F. In a large bowl, combine the yams, coconut oil and ½ teaspoon kosher salt.
 Toss to coat.
 Spread in a single layer on a baking sheet.
 Roast in the oven for 30 minutes.
 Flip the pieces, then roast for an additional 10-15 minutes, or until softened and browned in spots.

 - 1 medium onion, finely chopped

 - 6 leeks (white and light green parts only), halved, washed, and thinly sliced

 - 5 cups chopped mushrooms (I used crimini, oyster, and shitake)

 - juice of one lemon (add to taste)

 - ½ cup freshly grated parmigiano reggiano (omit to make vegan)

 - 2 tablespoons unsalted butter (to make vegan, use vegan butter or olive oil only)